anthonykerrigan/coffee-challenge/README.md

+# Running the challenge
+  To run the challenge and obtain the output,
+  1. Download and extract the the tar.gz file Alternatively run git clone https://github.com/elizakerrigan/coffee-challenge.git
+  3. open this newly created/extracted folder inside a Terminal
+  4. Run coffee.exe from that terminal window.
+The output should be displayed

+The Task:
 # Coffee challenge

 This task it to build an app to fetch and parse some data associated with a coffee shop.